kimsjjkjn/PBPK_Propranolol/README.md

 - Human PO captures exposure (AUC, Cmax, F) but misses absorption delays (Tmax) and terminal slope (t½), showing the need for more detailed absorption modeling.

+# Potential Reasons for Discrepancies and Solutions
+## High Vd and Longer T1/2 (Human IV & PO)
+In the human IV and PO models, the terminal half-life (t½) and apparent volume of distribution (Vd) were markedly overestimated.

+Propranolol is a highly lipophilic, basic compound (logP ≈ 3–4, pKa ≈ 9–10).
+Standard Poulin–Theil Kp equations often overpredict tissue partitioning for such drugs, particularly in adipose, skin, and brain, where binding and lysosomal trapping are exaggerated.
+This in turn inflates Vd (Vss = ∑Kp·V) and prolongs the terminal slope thus terminal half-life.

+It is rational to question why rat IV fit well while human IV showed discrepancies despite the same drug was modeled.
+This is due to both species-specific physiology and data resolution.
+- Physiological differences: Rats have a much smaller proportion of adipose and skin tissue relative to body weight.
+Even if partition coefficients (Kp) are overpredicted, the overall contribution to steady-state volume of distribution (Vss) remains limited.
+- Data resolution and sampling: Rat IV studies typically capture concentration–time profiles over a shorter window (hours).
+This makes any overestimation of the terminal phase less evident.
+On the other hand, human IV studies extend sampling to 10–12 hours or more, so the prolonged terminal slope from Kp inflation becomes clearly visible in t½ and Vd.

+Solution:
+- Calculating Kp using equations proposed by Rodgers-Rowland or Schmitt

+## Cmax Overprediction (Human IV)
+Cmax was overpredicted by ~3–4× the literature value.

+The model uses a purely perfusion-limited central compartment.
+This leads to excessively rapid equilibration and a sharper initial peak than observed.
+In vivo, propranolol shows arteriovenous concentration gradients and red blood cell binding kinetics, which delay the rise in venous plasma concentrations.
+Because the observed dataset reflects venous plasma samples, the model’s lack of a shallow mixing phase overpredicts the early concentrations.
+Additionally, possible variability in plasma protein/RBC partitioning during and immediately after infusion may dampen the peak in clinical data, but this dynamic is not represented in the model.

+Solution:
+- Maintain infusion dosing but introduce a fast shallow distribution/mixing compartment (e.g., central venous reservoir or permeability-limited lung/heart) to better reflect the delay before drug appears in peripheral venous plasma.

+## Tmax Too Early & Terminal Phase Too Long (Human PO)
+The oral model predicted Tmax ≈ 50 min vs. 180 min observed, while the terminal slope was prolonged.

+Oral absorption was modeled with a single first-order ka, without gastric emptying, intestinal transit, or lag time.
+However, propranolol’s absorption is known to be influenced by gastric emptying, intestinal permeability, regional pH, and first-pass intestinal metabolism.
+The fixed FaFg constraint ensured overall bioavailability but could not shape the time profile.
+Meanwhile, the same distribution issue (inflated Kp) extended the terminal half-life.

+Solution:
+- Minimal fixes include adding a gastric lag (Tlag) and reducing ka (0.15–0.25 h⁻¹) to align Tmax with observed values.
+A more mechanistic refinement would incorporate stomach and intestinal transit compartments (kGE, kT), dynamic intestinal metabolism, and, ultimately, an ACAT-like GI model including dissolution, solubility, P-gp efflux, and potential enterohepatic recycling.

 # Future Work
 - Gastric emptying and transit to be added on PO absorption equations for more realistic and validated